woodRock/fishy-business/docs/source/minutes.rst

 Related:
-    * (`Chase 1973<chase1973perception>`) which measures recongition of chess pieces by players of varying skill.
+    * (:ref:`Chase 1973<chase1973perception>`) which measures recongition of chess pieces by players of varying skill.
 Expert players could recall more pieces in standard positions.
 Caveat, skill lever didn't effect recall on random board positions.
-    * See (`Goodfellow 2016>goodfellow2016deep`) chapter 14 Autoencoders.
+    * See (:ref:`Goodfellow 2016>goodfellow2016deep`) chapter 14 Autoencoders.
-    * (`Gencoglu 2019<gencoglu2019hark>`) proposes the term "grad student descent" for the flawed process of tuning hyperparameters by hand.
+    * (:ref:`Gencoglu 2019<gencoglu2019hark>`) proposes the term "grad student descent" for the flawed process of tuning hyperparameters by hand.

 2022-10-28 - ECRG
 ~~~~~~~~~~~~~~~~~~